apjanco/PH_article/README.md

 Linked Places TSV is an attempt by spatial digital historians to create a data standard for the type of research we are performing in this lesson.
 This standard is an attempt to make a linked open data uniform formatting system so that researchers can easily share their data with other digital analysis platforms, codes, APIs, etc. You can see the [Linked Places Github](https://github.com/LinkedPasts/linked-places), part of the larger Linked Pasts project, for more details.

-Download the blank but formatted sample Linked Places TSV here [**INSERT LINK TO REPOSITORY**].
+Download the blank but formatted sample Linked Places TSV [here](https://github.com/apjanco/PH_article/blob/main/LinkedPlacesTSV.txt).
 You will notice that there are a handful of columns in this sample sheet.
 These are the mandatory columns required for the World Historical Gazetteer.

 To double check, here is a properly formatted Linked Places TSV for the lesson dataset.
 Download it here to check your progress or for use in the next part of the lesson [**INSERT LINK TO REPOSITORY/FILE**].